 Home > Michael Tools> Role Photo Database

 Pay attention to the influence the essence twin and casting have on the appearance of the role.
-Generally, the influence of casting is static and always visible, but the essence twin may manifest in variable ways.
+Generally, the presence of casting is static and always visible, but the essence twin may manifest in variable ways.
 For example, when the ET is incarnate, the casting may show more prominently in the appearance, whereas if the ET is discarnate, there is more bleedthrough from the essence twin.

 Bleedthrough is the actual visceral energy of the role coming in as a secondary from the ET, which you can feel as well as see.
 Primary casting can be equally influential, when bleedthrough is less due to an incarnate ET, but not as visceral: it's more about how one behaves, *how* and *where* one directs one's essence energies.
 It colors/flavors the appearance to some degree, but not as much as bleedthrough.

 A notable exception is scholar energy, which is neutral and diffuse.
 Scholar bleedingthrough from the essence twin may not be as striking as king or sage casting, for example.
-Try to notice these subtleties when comparing the pictures.

 Scholars with a strong secondary influence from either essence twin bleedthrough and/or casting may look like a watered-down version of the secondary role; if you just can't decide the role after you've gotten pretty good at spotting them, the person may be a scholar.
-With anyone, casting may jump out at you first, but if you persevere and
+With anyone, casting may jump out at you first, but if you persevere and study the eyes, the role should become clear unless the person has strong opposite influences.
+Some people are hard to figure out, and some are easy.

 Servers